 - Take in music at SeaTac Music in the Park every Wednesday at 6:30 p.m. at Riverton Park

 - The Tukwila Peanut Butter & Jam Concert Series at the Tukwila Community Center is for kids and families alike.
 Pack the picnic baskets and blankets and watch your kids dance and sing to the tunes of their favorite performers.
 Concerts take place Fridays at Noon from July through August.
 (NOTE: Suspended for 2021, check back for 2022)

 - Experience modern takes on Shakespeare classics during Wooden O Theatre Productions Free Shakespeare in the Parks.

 - Take in Seattle’s trendy Pioneer Square neighborhood at the Pioneer Square First Thursday Art Walk!
 Every month, First Thursday usually takes place from Noon-8 p.m. depending on the gallery and venue, when galleries throw open their doors to introduce their new exhibitions and artists.

 - Take in the beauty of the Paramount Theatre at one of its free tours hosted the first Saturday of each month at 1 p.m.
 You will get the opportunity to see the ornate décor, restored with painstaking attention to detail during this 90-minute tour.
-(NOTE: Suspended in 2020 until Phase 3 of Washington State's Safe Start plan begins.)
+(Suspended in 2021 until further notice.)

 Is relaxing and walking around more your thing?
 Seattle has dozens of great urban parks for you to enjoy – a few even have great complimentary guided tours for you to learn more about the natural wildlife sharing the city.